zmwangx/pyonedrive/README.rst

 There are a couple of TODOs in the source code, waiting to be addressed.

-Apart from that, I might implement other features in the future (and there might be a rewrite, as I mentioned above).
-This is why I didn't name this as ``pyonedrive-upload``.
+Apart from that, I might implement addition features in the future, most likely when I personally need something (and there might be a rewrite, as I mentioned above).

 ..
    Local Variables: